How To Remove A Food Coloring Stain: Practical Tips For These Dyes

 Thanks so much for these tips and ideas Carole.

-I really appreciate you suggesting products that people can use for removing this kind of spill or drip.
-You're right, oxygen bleach is a great way to remove these types of spots without also removing the color from the clothes at the same time.
+oxygen bleach is a great way to remove these types of spots without also removing the color from the clothes at the same time.

 I would love to hear from even more people, sharing how they've removed a food coloring stain or spill.
-You can share your tips here, or read others that have already been submitted.
+You can

 Both times I just sprayed the pretreater on quite liberally and washed in the washing machine, and voila, the dye stains were removed!